hashicorp/terraform-provider-azurerm/website/docs/r/recovery_services_vault.html.markdown

 The following arguments are supported:

 * `name` - (Required) Specifies the name of the Recovery Services Vault.
+Recovery Service Vault name must be 2 - 50 characters long, start with a letter, contain only letters, numbers and hyphens.
 Changing this forces a new resource to be created.

 * `resource_group_name` - (Required) The name of the resource group in which to create the Recovery Services Vault.
 Changing this forces a new resource to be created.